Projects

 Activity 11 - Wine flavour modification through non-traditional yeasts, oenological treatments and taint remediation

-Lead: Debbie Inglis
+Lead: Debbie Inglis (Brock University)

 The Ontario, and broader Canadian, wine industry is searching for ways to further improve wine quality through flavour modification to increase the competitiveness of domestic wines to capture a higher percentage of wine market share.
 Canadian wine has always competed on quality rather than price.
 Our research program will focus on processes that will provide new and improved wine attributes, making our industry more resilient to the challenges of climate change that negatively impact fruit quality, and more resilient to market pressure requiring our wines to be price competitive but with added quality.